EmilioAtZoi/StateManagementPoC/README.md

   > Improves reliability by handling failed updates gracefully and ensuring critical state changes are processed first and provides better control over the order and priority of state updates.

-4. **Event-Driven Architecture**

-- Adopts a more modular event-driven architecture where events are decoupled from specific stores and handled by a centralized event handler.
-- Events trigger updates to the centralized state store, which then propagates changes to the UI and cloud.
-  **_Improvement:_**
-  > Decouples event handling from specific stores, making the system more modular and easier to maintain and ensures that all state changes are processed consistently through the centralized state store.

-5. **BLE and Cloud State Synchronization**
+4. **BLE and Cloud State Synchronization**

 - Introduces a bidirectional synchronization mechanism between BLE and cloud states.
 - BLE state changes are reported to the cloud, and cloud state changes are fetched and merged into the local state.
   **_Improvement:_**
   > Ensures that BLE and cloud states are always in sync, reducing the risk of mismatches and provides a feedback loop to update the local state based on cloud changes.

-6. **Scalability and Extensibility**
+5. **Scalability and Extensibility**

 - Designed with scalability and extensibility in mind, using a modular approach to state management.
 - New state types or features can be added by extending the centralized state store and event handlers.
   **_Improvement:_**
   > Makes it easier to add new features or state types without disrupting the existing system and ensures the system can scale to handle more devices, peripherals, or state types in the future.

-7. Improved Debugging and Observability
+6. Improved Debugging and Observability

 - Leverages state management libraries (e.g., Zustand, Redux) with built-in debugging tools to track state changes.
 - Provides better observability into the state and queue processing.
   **_Improvement:_**
   > Makes it easier to debug state changes and identify issues in the state management system and improves developer productivity and reduces the time required to troubleshoot issues.

-8. Unified State for BLE Modules
+7. Unified State for BLE Modules

 - Integrates BLE module state into the centralized state store, along with BLE connection states and device states.
 - BLE module state changes are handled consistently with other state types.